 This will vary with your provider and if you’re bringing your own device.
 The best promotion I’ve seen on a phone plan was $40 for 4 GB of data (plus talk and text), so be prepared to make the decision between paying for data or always asking for the Wifi password.

 Bed and Bath

-If you order online from Campus Linens of Canada, they’ll deliver straight to your residence before you move in.
+If you order online from Campus Linens of Canada, they’ll deliver straight to your residence (and before the Aug 31 move-in date if you order by Aug 23).
 Not sure what size mattress to expect at your residence?
 Check out the UBC bedding guide.

-Luckily there are two Shoppers Drug Marts on campus if you’re ever low on those daily necessities.
+Luckily, there are 2 Shoppers Drug Marts on campus if you’re ever low on those daily necessities.

 Vancouver is picturesque for 3 months out of the year—and less so during the rest.
 I’d recommend investing in a reliable raincoat to really soak in that Raincouver culture.